 WEST PLAINS CAMPUS

-Following the meeting, the Board met in closed session.
+Following the meeting, the Board met in executive session.